brazso/MysticMine/data/800x600/music/README.md

 Because the music of the original game was bought under a royalty free license, they cannot be distributed here.
-However a proper replacement for these music files were added to the project with CCBY3/CCBY3/CCBYSA3 licenses.
+However a proper replacement for these music files were added to the project with CCBY3 license.
 This includes:

 breakneck_loop (Corncob) - ccby3 by Kevin MacLeod http://incompetech.com/music/royalty-free/index.html?isrc=USUAN1100565